ralna/GALAHAD/doc/Julia/rst-dir/rqs_functions.rst

 	*
 		- c

 		- is a one-dimensional array of size n and type T that holds the linear term $c$ of the objective function.
-The j-th component of c, j = 0, ... , n-1, contains $c_j$.
+The j-th component of ``c``, j = 1, ... , m, contains $c_j$.

 	*
 		- f